proffapt/proffapt.github.io/blogs/setup-dc++.md

 4. Now Goto: `Connection` > `Advanced` > `TLS settings` and choose `Allow TLS`.<br>
 	<img width="700" alt="image" src="https://user-images.githubusercontent.com/86282911/223126546-7bbd64fd-e098-4427-91f0-0eaaf80c1ef1.png">

-5. In order to render the _welcome message_ aka `Message of The Day` properly you need to set a mono font for the client GUI.<br>
+5. To render the _welcome message_ aka `Message of The Day` properly you need to set a mono font for the client GUI.<br>
 	To do so Goto: `GUI` > `Fonts`, then select any __mono__ font available on your system.<br>
-	You will need to double click on the fonts to change them.<br>
+	You will need to double-click on the fonts to change them.<br>
 	<img width="700" alt="image" src="https://user-images.githubusercontent.com/86282911/223131317-2b5329b3-abda-48d3-b1bd-b0f531c4b841.png">

 	> **Note** If you don't have any `mono` font installed on your system then refer to the section [Installing mono fonts](#installing-mono-fonts) for installing one, based on your platform

 6. Now click `Ok`.

-7. Press the following key combination for quick connect dialog box, according to your platform.<br>
+7. Press the following key combination for the quick connect dialog box, according to your platform.<br>
    |Platform|Shortcut|
    |--------|---------|
    |Windows|`ctrl+n`|
    |Linux|`ctrl+n`|
    |MacOS|`cmd+n`|

    Enter the current IP for DC++.
-At the time of writing this blog it is `10.105.12.22`.
+At the time of writing this blog, it is `10.105.12.22`.
 Press `Ok`.<br>
 	<img width="300" alt="image" src="https://user-images.githubusercontent.com/86282911/223131882-7e86be2e-d96e-44e3-ad4b-bca4be98b621.png">

-   > **Note** Refer [this page](https://wiki.metakgp.org/w/DC) for official updates on the Hub IP and MetaHub as a whole.
+   > **Note** Refer to [this page](https://wiki.metakgp.org/w/DC) for official updates on the Hub IP and MetaHub as a whole.

 8. You should now be connected to the hub and if the fonts are set properly you should see something like this. <br>
 	<img width="700" alt="image" src="https://user-images.githubusercontent.com/86282911/223134018-c1f1c1f2-4272-4611-bc39-d62fe42cbd2a.png">

-   (_Just focus on the Prompts and that you are connected, exact GUI of yours will be different since I customised mine to not to bleed my eyes_)
+   (_Just focus on the Prompts and that you are connected,  exact GUI of yours will be different since I customized mine to not to bleed my eyes_)

 ## How to share content